Christian Walker Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets have the 22nd-ranked team ERA among all league pitching staffs (4.50).
+- The Mets' 4.46 team ERA ranks 21st across all MLB pitching staffs.

-- Mets pitchers combine to rank 24th in baseball in home runs allowed (114 total, 1.3 per game).
+- Mets pitchers combine to give up 115 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- In his most recent appearance on Wednesday against the Milwaukee Brewers, the righty threw five innings, allowing two earned runs while surrendering five hits.
+- The righty's most recent appearance was on Friday against the San Francisco Giants, when he threw five innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.